bolt/docs/source_docs/installation/install-command-line.md

 ```

 These are the folders that contain all of the Bolt code, resources and other
 files.
 Most of them are placed outside of the so-called webroot.
-Only the
+Only the 'public'
-folder `public/` needs to be accessible in the browser.
+folder needs to be accessible in the browser.
+After the first installation this folder is
+named  `public/` but as you read on, you will see that you can rename it to `www/` or
+whatever your web server requires.

 To do this, configure your webserver to use the `public/` folder as the
 webroot.
 For more information about this, see the pages on configuring